Illia Yemets

 Illia Mykolayovych Yemets (Ілля Миколайович Ємець; born 21 February 1956) is a Ukrainian physician and politician and twice appointed Minister of Healthcare.

+During his tenure as Minister of Health, Yemets faced strong criticism over controversial statements about elderly people during the COVID-19 pandemic in Ukraine and allegations that he delayed centralized procurement of protective equipment and medicines.
+In subsequent years, he became the subject of journalistic investigations concerning his wealth, financial declarations, acquisition of real estate abroad during the Russian invasion of Ukraine, and possible conflicts of interest.
+In 2026, Yemets became the subject of further public controversies involving allegations of sexual harassment of female employees, as well as media reports regarding his departure from Ukraine at the beginning of the Russian invasion of Ukraine and his family’s assets.

 Biography

 In 1979, he graduated from the Kyiv Medical Institute with a degree in Pediatrics.
 Doctor of Medical Sciences, professor.

 From 1985 to 2003, Yemets worked as a pediatric heart surgeon and was the head of the department at the Institute of Cardiovascular Surgery of the Academy of Medical Sciences.

 In 2003, he was appointed director of the State Institution "Scientific and Practical Medical Center for Pediatric Cardiology and Cardiac Surgery of the Ministry of Healthcare."

 From December 2010 to May 2011, Yemets served as Minister of Healthcare.

-On 4 March 2020 Yemets was again appointed as Minister of Healthcare.
+On 4 March 2020 Yemets was again appointed Minister of Healthcare.
 Ukraine's Parliament dismissed him on 30 March 2020.

 Honored Doctor of Ukraine.
 Laureate of the State Prize in Science and Technology.

+Criticism

+Yemets was repeatedly criticized during his tenure as Minister of Health of Ukraine in March 2020, particularly for his public statements and actions (or alleged inaction) during the early stage of the COVID-19 pandemic in Ukraine.